arthurhammer/arthurhammer.de/_posts/2018-12-08-visualizing-my-photo-library.md

 This was a fun way to make some temporal sense of my photo library.

 In this post, I only considered photos by creation date.
-In the future, I want to include and visualize additional metadata for each photo such as:
+In the future, I could include and visualize additional metadata for each photo such as:

 - Chart photos by types (photo, video) and subtypes (live photo, slow motion video etc.), by camera model, by whether the photo is favorited etc.
 - Filter charts by photo type, subtype, camera model, favorites etc.